youbs/ubermuda.github.io/_posts/2014-10-05-a-php-development-environment-with-docker.md

 Building a self-sufficient container to run a standard Symfony project is pretty easy.
 All we have to do is to install our usual stack of nginx, php5-fpm and mysql-server, throw in a pre-made nginx vhost configuration, tweak some config files, and we're good to go.

 All source code for this container is available at GitHub in the [ubermuda/docker-symfony](https://github.com/ubermuda/docker-symfony) repository.
-Let's review the Dockerfile:
+The Dockerfile is the configuration file used by Docker to build an image, let's review it:

 	FROM debian:wheezy